RootAccessHackerspace/handbook/source/membership.md

 Membership Levels
 -----------------

-### Supporting

-_Monthly: $9_

-Perfect for folks who regulary attend any public meetups and would like to chip in.
-This level does not grant regular access to the space or any tools within.

 ### Casual

 _Monthly: $19_

-Aimed at folks who need infrequent or limited access to the space.
+Aimed at folks who need limited access to the space or who simply attend free meetups and want to show their support.
 Casual members have access to the shared workspace and limited access to the crafting and electronics areas.
 The workshop and any other equipment that requires a ROOT class to operate are off limits.

 ### Discounted